 Black and white is the perfect blank canvas

 Some women have made the classic combination their signature.
-Most notable of all was Coco Chanel.
-From the creation of the Little Black Dress, her use of white collars and cuffs, and reinterpretion of the humble black and white-striped T-shirt, black and white was her personal style, her personal uniform.
+Most notable was Coco Chanel.
+From the creation of the Little Black Dress, her use of white collars and cuffs, and reinterpretation of the humble black and white-striped T-shirt, black and white was her signature style, her uniform.

-An honourable mention must go to our own style doyenne Sheila Scotter AM OBE.
-The former editor-in-chief of Vogue who passed away in April 2012, championed true style and challenged sartorial codes.
+An honourable mention must go to Australia’s own style doyenne Sheila Scotter AM OBE.
+The former editor-in-chief of Vogue, championed true style and challenged sartorial codes.
 Affectionately known as the “Silver Duchess”, she famously only wore black and white garments throughout her adult life.
 The only exception was when she was persuaded to wear red for an occasion believing no other colour would be appropriate.
 It turned out to be a surprise 70th birthday for her, at which all the guests wore black and white!

-- However, a white top worn with black skirt or pants will always be a more slimming look than the reverse.
-The white forces the eye up towards your face, you immediately appear taller and leaner
+* However, a white top worn with black skirt or pants will always be a more slimming look than the reverse.
+The white top forces the eye upwards to your face, immediately making you appear taller and leaner.

-- And white worn at the face is most flattering as it reflects light up into the face
+* Also, white worn at the face reflects light up into the face, which is most flattering.

-Try a little attitude – mix with unexpected colours, textures and patterns
+* Or try a little attitude – mix with unexpected textures and patterns.

 Do you too love black and white?
 What colour to you like to mix back with it?
 Do you have a favourite pairing?
 Ever stylishly yours …